All Episodes

 For those born between November 29th and December 17th, a lot of those used to be Sagittarius, but no more.

-It's OPHIUCHUS.
+It's O-P-H-I-U-C-H-U-S.

-Aphiukis rhymes with Mucus.
+Ophiuchus rhymes with Mucus.

 Capricorn.

-Capricorn's now January 20th to February 16th.
+Capricorn is now January 20th to February 16th.

-Which is a problem because Capricorns and Sagittarians are not supposed to get along with each other, which means I am not going to get along with myself now.
+So that makes me a Sagittarius, which is a problem because Capricorns and Sagittarians are not supposed to get along with each other, which means I am not going to get along with myself now.

-There's two different stories on this out there now, and it's all because of NASA.
+There's two different stories on this out there now.

 Dating website is from the UK Sun.

-A it's actually about Los Angeles.
+It's actually about Los Angeles.

 The dating website named Beautiful People is going to open a Los Angeles club where guests are vetted to ensure they are attractive enough.